Thiole/LootFilter/README.md

 # LootFilter
 Loot filter for PoE Beta 2.0
-HOW TO ADD TO Path Of Exile
+Please message me ingame @Thiole with feedback or questions HOW TO ADD TO Path Of Exile

 1) Save the desired file to %My Documents%/My Games/Path of Exile